Written by Erin Ford

 with students really wasn’t about ‘me’ at all – my skills, experience,

+or talents.
 It wasn’t about me being the hero of the appointment, or

 event, or even the ministry.
 Instead, I was on campus to journey